Caroline Hodgson: Third trial and death

 The historian Raelene Frances writes that the exposé of Gillott and the retirement of Hodgson marked the end of the era of the "grand brothel" in Melbourne.
 The exposé ended Gillott's political career, driving other powerful men to avoid publicly associating themselves with sex workers, and forced the government to take action to crack down on prostitution.
 In 1907, shortly after Hodgson's retirement, the Victorian parliament passed a new law prohibiting sex work and criminalising landlords who rented their properties for use as brothels.
 The new law all but banished prostitution from the public eye.
 The Little Lon district had by this point begun to be inhabited by a greater number of first generation immigrants and was home to warehouses, factories, and shops.
 While Hodgson had been given just 14 days to move out of her house at 34 Lonsdale Street, she was still living there when she died a year later.
 She had developed diabetes and chronic pancreatitis and died in her home on 12 July 1908.
+Hodgson was buried beside her husband Studholme in St Kilda Cemetery.
 After her death, her brothel was purchased by the businessman Alexander Lugton and redeveloped into an engineering workshop.